What Does Asynchronous Mean? A Simple Guide to Online Learning Formats

 Wait.
 What does that even mean?
 And if I don’t know, am I already in over my head?

 Relax.
 You’re in good company.
 It’s not exactly a word we use in everyday conversation.
-Asynchronous is just a fancy word for learning on your own schedule.
+Asynchronous is just a fancy word for learning without required live class meetings.
+You still follow a structured course schedule, but you can plan to complete the work during the times that fit your life.

 Need to watch a lesson during your lunch break?
 Do it.